🕑 Reading time: 1 minute

 Penetration resistance test is conducted on concrete structures using Windsor Probe test machine.
 In this test method, a steel probe is fired on the concrete surface by a sudden explosion.
 The penetration is inversely proportional to the strength of concrete.
 The result of the test is influenced by aggregate strength and nature of formed surfaces of concrete.

 The purpose of the penetration resistance test is used to determine the uniformity of concrete, specify the poor quality or deteriorated concrete zones, and evaluate the in-place strength of concrete.
 It is sometimes necessary to estimate the strength of concrete on-site for early form removal or to investigate the strength of concrete in place because of low cylinder test results.

-Due to the nature of equipment, it cannot and should not be expected to yield absolute values of strength.
-The penetration resistance test on hardened concrete can be carried out based on the procedures and specifications of Standard Test Method for Penetration Resistance of Hardened Concrete (ASTM C 803/ 803M- 97) or British Standard (BS 1881 Part 207).
+Due to the nature of the equipment, it cannot and should not be expected to yield absolute values of strength.
+The penetration resistance test on hardened concrete can be carried out based on the procedures and specifications of the Standard Test Method for Penetration Resistance of Hardened Concrete (ASTM C 803/ 803M- 97) or British Standard (BS 1881 Part 207).

 Purpose of Penetration Resistance Test

 - Specify exact locations of poor quality or deteriorated concrete zones